The Hugely Successful TS-2000 From Kenwood

 This Kenwood rig appears menu intensive, but really isn’t and working through the menu is not a huge chore.
 Many are set and forget.
 Most needed features are on buttons or knobs, with a number of the buttons accessing a secondary function via the “Function” key.

-I made this video for a friend which shows how to re-program a memory after accidentally overwriting it, something that is very easy to do as the “Memory Write” button is very close to the main volume/squelch knob and easily accidentally pressed!
+I made this video for a friend which shows how to re-program a memory location after accidentally overwriting it, something that is very easy to do as the “Memory Write” button is very close to the main volume/squelch knob and easily accidentally pressed!
+Yes, I do know that this is for a UK CB channel frequency, but this is what my friend asked me to program into his radio.

 Receive audio is quite good and pleasant, not at all tiring, while the DSP implemented by Kenwood is very functional and easy to use and can cut out nearby signals fairly well.
 The filters are adjustable very simply by a quick turn of either the high or low cut knobs on the front panel.